-- Sift together the flour, baking powder, cocoa and salt straight over the top of the mixture and mix well with the spatula.
+- Sift the flour, baking powder, cocoa and salt straight over the top of the mixture and mix well with the spatula.

-- Melt the chocolate in the microwave in 30 second increments, stirring well between each.
+- Melt the remaining 50g chocolate in the microwave in 30 second increments, stirring well between each.
 Set aside.

 - Sift over the cream of tartar and beat through.

-- While still beating on high, add the sugar a little at a time until the egg whites are thick and glossy and at stiff peak stage.
-Once all the sugar is incorporated, test the mixture by rubbing a little between your finger and thumb.
+- Continue to beat until it is thick, glossy and reaches stiff peaks.
+Test the mixture by rubbing a little between your finger and thumb.
 It should be smooth.
 If it is still grainy, keep beating until it is smooth when you test it.

 - Pour the melted chocolate over the top and just fold through carefully twice, no more.

 - Bake for another 30 minutes then turn the oven off.
-Leave the brownie cake in the oven, with the door closed, for another 30 minutes followed by 30 minutes with the door ajar.
+Leave the cake in the oven, with the door closed, for another 30 minutes followed by 30 minutes with the door ajar.
 Very important as this time allows the meringue to properly set and be less likely to crack.

-- After 20 minutes, remove it from the oven and allow it cool to room temperature before removing the outer ring of the baking tin.
-Allow it cool completely (another hour or so) before trying to move it onto a cake stand or it will break apart.
+- After that time remove it from the oven and allow it to cool completely before trying to move it onto a cake stand or it will break apart.
 This cake can take up to 2 hours to fully cool.